tylerthebuildor/graphqless/README.md

 # GraphQLess

+REST and GraphQL really aren't that different.

+I'll prove it!

-Write GraphQL like you would vanilla Express.js.
+With this library you can write your GraphQL server just like you would with Express.js.

 ## Setup